chizhang0213/chizhang0213/README.md

 </div>

 - 🔭 Currently working on one of the state-owned energy enterprises
-- 🌱 Learning CFA and try something interesting
+- 🌱 Learning CFA and try to develop something interesting
 - 📫 How to reach me: chizhang0213@gmail.com

 **🛠️ Languages & Tools**